 Guidance on qualifying criteria for Clearly Identifiable Over-Delivery and Clearly Identifiable Under-Delivery

-The NARM Funding Adjustment and Penalty Mechanism approach avoids the need for ex-post project-by-project assessment except in rare cases where a small number of projects are clearly identifiable as driving an Over-Delivery or Under-Delivery.
+The NARM Funding Adjustment and Penalty Mechanism approach avoids the need for ex-post project-by-project assessment except in cases where delivery elements (projects/schemes/programmes) re clearly identifiable as driving an Over-Delivery or Under-Delivery.

-Where a small number of projects/schemes/programmes of work are clearly identifiable as driving an Over-Delivery or Under-Delivery, these will be normalised out of the delivered output and outturn costs and will be subject to an ex-post assessment as shown in paragraph 7.12.
-A separate adjustment for clearly identifiable projects, more reflective of the relevant outputs and costs, will be made in setting the Final Allowed Expenditure, as shown in paragraph 7.13.
+Where projects/schemes/programmes of work are clearly identifiable as driving an Over-Delivery or Under-Delivery, these delivery elements will be normalised out of the delivered output and outturn costs and will be subject to an ex-post assessment as shown in paragraph 7.12.
+A separate adjustment for clearly identifiable elements, more reflective of the relevant outputs and costs, will be made in setting the Final Allowed Expenditure, as shown in paragraph 7.13.

 The Final Allowed Expenditure (NXPFAC) will be calculated using the adjusted output delivery (revised to add in Justified Over-Delivery and remove Under-Delivery) and the Unit Cost of Risk Benefit.
-Where justified, any clearly identifiable projects that have caused an Over-Delivery or Under-Delivery will then be added back in.
+Where justified, any clearly identifiable delivery elements of projects that have caused an Over-Delivery or Under-Delivery will then be added back in.

 The qualifying criteria specified further below will be considered when determining the values for the terms in Table 5 below for the purpose of implementing the NARM Funding Adjustment and Penalty Mechanism.